jungg02/University-Marketplace-Chatbot/prompt-analysis.md

   The chatbot was told to give answers in a clear and concise manner with emphasis in providing solutions in a step-by-step manner.
-This is to ensure that the output of the chatbot is easily intepretable by the users and prevent the chatbot from hallucinating.
+This is to ensure that the output of the chatbot is easily intepretable by the users with a clear logic flow and prevent the chatbot from hallucinating.